About Us

 Review of the toxicological study reports submitted by the applicant

-Determines if the agricultural chemical under evaluation is safe for its operators, based on the results of various toxicity tests (e.g. acute toxicity, eye and skin irritation, skin sensitization, chronic toxicity, carcinogenicity, reproduction, teratogenicity and mutagenicity), along with proposed use instructions and precautionary statements including recommended personal protective equipment.
+Determines if the agricultural chemical under evaluation is safe for its operators, based on the results of various toxicity tests (e.g. acute toxicity, eye and skin irritation, skin sensitization, chronic toxicity, carcinogenicity, reproduction toxicity, developmental toxicity and genotoxicity), along with proposed use instructions and precautionary statements including recommended personal protective equipment.

 Image Active ingredients analysis in end-use-product by GC